cgarryZA/christiangarry.com/README.md

 # Christian Garry – Living CV

-A **living, self-updating CV** and research notebook, powered by my real GitHub, LinkedIn, and CV repositories.
+A **living, self-updating CV** and research notebook, powered by my GitHub, LinkedIn, and CV repository.

 This site is meant to feel like a cross between a personal research homepage and a status dashboard: featured projects look like little research papers, activity streams in from my developer and professional networks, and the latest CV entry is always one click away.